Budget Analysis and Planning

 Students who have not established and maintained California residence for at least one year immediately prior to the residence determination date for the term during which they propose to attend the University, and who do not otherwise qualify for resident classification under California law or University policy, are required to pay Nonresident Supplemental Tuition.
 Final classifications are made by the Residence Deputy, who is located in the Registrar's Office of the campus the student proposes to attend, on the basis of a Statement of Legal Residence completed by the student and signed under oath.

 Prospective or current students who have questions regarding their residence status should consult the General Catalog or contact the Residence Deputy at their campus for additional information.
-Inquiries to the Office of the President should be addressed to Diana Hume.
+Inquiries to the Office of the President should be sent to firstname.lastname@example.org.

 Waivers of Nonresident Supplemental Tuition